Mike Stahr: Post-collegiate career

 After graduating from Georgetown, Stahr went on to compete on the pro circuit.
 In 1988 he qualified for the Olympic Trials in the 800 and 1500 and was 4th in the US Nationals in the 800.
 Biting off more than he could chew by competing in both the 800 and 1500 at the trials, Stahr raced well but was unable to qualify for the games.
 In 1992 he qualified for the Trials in the 1500 but was injured two weeks prior to competition and was unable to race.
 He has been inducted into 5 Athletic Hall-of-Fames: Carmel High School, Arizona State University, Georgetown University, and twice to the Penn Relays Wall-of-Fame.
 Once as a member of the 1987 DMR and once for his individual accomplishments at the Carnival.

 Today

 Stahr lives in Oxford, Ohio, with his wife and four children.
-He is a full-time lecturer at Miami University, and a private coach for all levels of athletes.
+He works as a database administrator and software developer for the City of Cincinnati - awarded Employee of the Year, co-owner of At Home Silver Care (a company dedicated to supporting the elderly community through companion care), and a private coach for all levels of athletes.
 He is the founder of the on-line running log, Running2Win.com and has started a non-profit organization, The Anna Foundation where he offers assistance to underprivileged kids in athletics.
 Mike also volunteers at the Penn Relays each year meeting some of the most iconic athletes in the sport.